nsrau/azure-docs.it-it/articles/data-lake-analytics/data-lake-analytics-diagnostic-logs.md

 ## <a name="log-structure"></a>Struttura di log

-I log di controllo e delle richieste sono in formato JSON.
-In questa sezione, viene esaminata la struttura di JSON per i log delle richieste e di controllo.
+I log di controllo e delle richieste sono in formato JSON strutturato.

 ### <a name="request-logs"></a>Request Logs